 2) Remediates students during the course.

-3) Submit to MCGHI TC the roster and copies of other instructors' Instructor Cards for any courses taught to obtain credit for the course.
+3) Submit to TC the roster and copies of other instructors' Instructor Cards for any courses taught to obtain credit for the course.

-4) All instructors that receive additional pay for AHA instructor status from GRMC must teach a minimum of four (4) courses per calendar year.
+4) All instructors that receive additional pay for AHA instructor status from AUMC must teach a minimum of four (4) courses per calendar year.
 Instructors who fail to meet this minimum standard will have their names submitted to Human Resources to stop any specialty/incentive pay being given for this status.

 a.
 Instructor Folder Maintenance